 As mentioned, these valves can prevent a good deal of damage to your home, as well as the prospect of cleaning up the sewage, which can be a hazardous and costly undertaking, as well as presenting a big health hazard.

-However, if you are considering installing a check valve, there are several things you should know.
+If you are considering installing a sewer check valve, there are several things you should know.

-- A licensed, professional plumber should install these valves so that the installation is done properly and meets applicable codes.
+- A licensed plumber should install these valves so that the installation is done properly and meets applicable codes.

 - The valve must be installed on the main waste drain pipes that exit your home as well as those that are connected to any appliances located below the possible flood level.
 This means, for example, they may need to be installed to laundry sinks, your washing machine drain line, sump pumps, etc. These connections need to be made in addition to sewer connections.